Six women and men with a vision to teach and train missionaries for Christian service prayed this school into existence in 1899.

 Making a Difference

-Watch these videos to see how APU students and faculty make a difference in the lives of others.
+Watch these videos on our website to see how APU students and faculty make a difference in the lives of others.

 Margarita Ramirez ’12, a first-generation college student and Political Science major, built close relationships with professors and was encouraged to pursue a Fulbright Scholarship to further her dreams.